yona-lang/homepage/docs/stdlib/json.md

 tags: stdlib
 ---

-JSON module is a simple builtin interface for parsing and generating JSON files to and from Yatta data types.
+JSON module is a simple builtin interface for parsing and generating JSON files to and from Yona data types.

 ## Usage
 This module has very simple interface.
-Just two functions, one to parse a string or a byte sequence, another one taking any Yatta value and turning it into a JSON represented as a string.
+Just two functions, one to parse a string or a byte sequence, another one taking any Yona value and turning it into a JSON represented as a string.

 ### Parsing JSON
-Function `parse` takes either a string (character sequence), or a byte sequence (can be obtained by reading a file in a binary mode for example), and produces a Yatta value.
+Function `parse` takes either a string (character sequence), or a byte sequence (can be obtained by reading a file in a binary mode for example), and produces a Yona value.

 Example:
 ```haskell